Anglo-Celtic Aussie Culture

 The largest ethnic group in Australia according to the 2006 ABS Census is, astoundingly, UNNAMED.
 Anglo-Celtic Australians made up 49.31% of the population then (having to choose from five different ancestries to identify themselves as such).
 This post is dedicated to naming and affirming the ethnicity of the group I call my own.

-By the late 19th century our ancestors had well and truly invaded and established themselves in this continent.
+By the late 19th century our ancestors had well and truly intruded into and established themselves on this continent.
 Their brash, gung-ho spirit is captured in these famous words by A.B.
 “Banjo” Patterson, perhaps our best-known poet, that tell of the pivotal role of horses at the time, much as cars are today:

 The Man From Snowy River